A chunky, nutty tomato ginger chutney with a sprinkling of roasted peanuts. Like the sound of it?

 Dry roast the peanuts till the skin turns brown.
 [Check these easy to follow instructions for how to dry roast raw peanuts.]

 In a kadhai or wok, add two teaspoons of mustard oil and heat it to smoking point.
-Add a teaspoon of mustard seeds and as soon as the seeds stop spluttering, add the curry leaves, finely chopped ginger and green chillies.
+Add a teaspoon of mustard seeds and as soon as the seeds stop spluttering, add the curry leaves, finely chopped ginger and green chilies.

 Saute till the ginger begins to turn brown and the curry leaves begin to turn crisp, stir a couple of times to cook evenly.
 Then add asafoetida powder and after about 20 seconds, add the tomatoes, turmeric and salt.